|

 stop for a moment and try, they would be quite surprised.
 Have you ever read “Green Eggs And

-think for a moment, too, about going to a bookshop, or searching Amazon, for
+a moment, too, about going to a bookshop, or searching Amazon, for books on

-through speech, and more recently, the printed word we can encapsulate and
+speech, and more recently, the printed word we can encapsulate and access the

-access the knowledge, experience, and wisdom of others – people from
+knowledge, experience, and wisdom of others – people from different places,

-you look at modern business operations in their broadest sense they are
+look at modern business operations in their broadest sense they are hugely

-hugely tacit – based upon our personal experience and the “knowing” of what
+tacit – based upon our personal experience and the “knowing” of what to

 make this tacit knowledge explicit, but just end up tying the business in